-Someone calls claiming to be with your school’s administration or admissions.
-They warn that your tuition is late and as a result, you’ll be dropped from your classes today.
-You’re ordered to pay immediately, over the phone, with a credit or prepaid card.
+Someone calls, claiming to be with your school.
+They warn that your tuition is late, and as a result you’ll be dropped from your classes today.
+You’re ordered to pay immediately, over the phone.

-Solution: If you get a call involving money from anyone regarding anything, get off the phone and call the office that was mentioned yourself.
-Simply explain to whoever is calling that you’ll be calling them back, then check the status of whatever seems to be the problem.
+Solution: If you get a call involving money — from anyone — get off the phone and call the entity that the caller claimed to be with.
+In the example above, it would be your college.

-College students are legendary when it comes to finding ways to get into trouble or compromising positions.
+College students have a long history of getting into trouble or compromising situations.
 But now everyone has a smartphone, and therefore a camera.
 So, everything can, and will, be photographed and/or captured on video.
 And, yes, there are people who will pretend to like you but are actually setting you up for blackmail.

-Solution: If you’re going to do anything at college you wouldn’t do in front of your parents or a prospective employer, think twice.
+Solution: If you’re going to do anything at college you wouldn’t do in front of your parents or a prospective employer, think twice before doing it.
 If you’re around people you don’t know, and/or you have been drinking, think 10 or 20 times.

-The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009 banned banks from heavy credit card marketing on campus, but that doesn’t mean banks and card companies don’t still actively pursue college students.
+The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act of 2009 banned banks from doing heavy credit card marketing on campuses.
+But that doesn’t mean banks and card companies don’t still actively pursue college students.

 Credit cards and other accounts that are heavily solicited are the ones most likely to be loaded with bad terms, big fees and high interest rates.
 Even worse, some credit card solicitations might be disguising an identity thief.
 Tread carefully.